projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

 #.
 Walk through the installation steps as prompted.
 Here are a few things to note:

    a.
-Make sure to install an OpenSSH server so that once the installation is complete, we can SSH into the system.
+Make sure to install an OpenSSH server so that once the installation is
+      complete, you can SSH into the system.

       .. figure:: images/acrn_qemu_1.png
          :align: center

    b.
-We use Grub to boot ACRN, so make sure you install it when prompted.
+We use GRUB to boot ACRN, so make sure you install it when prompted.

       .. figure:: images/acrn_qemu_2.png
          :align: center

    c.
-The Service VM (guest) will be restarted once the installation is complete.
+After the installation is complete, the Service VM (guest) will restart.

 #.
-Login to the Service VM guest.
-Find the IP address of the guest and use it to connect
+Log in to the Service VM guest.
+Find the IP address of the guest and use it
-   via SSH.
+   to connect via SSH.
 The IP address can be retrieved using the ``virsh`` command as shown below.

    .. code-block:: console